joel-chu/jsonql-org/docs/jwt-auth.md

 ```

 Of course, you can use other way to protect your resolver - BUT highly NOT recommended.
-Of course, you can use other way to protect your resolver - BUT highly NOT recommended.
-Authorisation will be a chapter on it's own.
+Authorization will be a chapter on it's own.